frutiger/bdemeta/README.md

     $ bdemeta walk bdl
     bdl bsl

-Next, generate generate the ninja build file for `bdl` and all its transitive dependencies (i.e. `bsl`) into `build.ninja`:
+Next, generate the ninja build file for `bdl` and all its transitive dependencies (i.e. `bsl`) into `build.ninja`:

     $ bdemeta ninja bdl > build.ninja